 The European Space Agency's Rosetta spacecraft was launched from Kourou in French Guiana on 2 March 2004 and is now following a comet called 67P/Churyumov-Gerasimenko in its elliptic orbit around the Sun.
-It reached the comet in 2014 after a 10 year journey and will follow it closely for more than a year as it approaches the Sun.
+It reached the comet in 2014 after a 10 year journey and has followed it closely for more than a year as it rounded the Sun.

 The Swedish Institute of Space Physics (IRF) participates with two instruments on board: an Ion Composition Analyser (ICA), from IRF in Kiruna, and a dual Langmuir probe (LAP), from IRF in Uppsala.
 These instruments concentrate on measuring the partly ionized gas and dust exhausted by the comet nuclei (about 4 km across) as it is heated by the Sun.
 The IRF instruments are part of the Rosetta Plasma Consortium (RPC), a group of five instruments sharing a common electrical and data interface with the Rosetta spacecraft, and are the first of their kind in long-time orbit around a comet.
 Previous missions, such as the ESA spacecraft Giotto to comets Halley and Grigg-Skjellerup, have only by-passed comets at great speed, while Rosetta is moving around Churyumov-Gerasimenko with a speed on the order of a metre per minute, giving unprecedented measurement opportunities.

 The spacecraft spent 31 months in hibernation during the latter stages of its approach to the comet, but on 20 January 2014 ESA successfully reestablished contact with it right on schedule.
 After the essential health checks on the spacecraft were completed the eleven instruments on the orbiter (including IRF:s two) were turned on and began studying the comet.